How to Troubleshoot

 • Consider testing in the Test environment vs. testing in Production

-• Is this able to be tested in a controlled environment within Production?
+• Is this able to be tested in a controlled environment in Production

-• Does the Test environment allow you to perform all necessary functions to test this solution?
+• Does the Test environment enable you to perform all necessary functions to test this solution?

-Consider: Check the Knowledge Base within the area you are testing (ex.
-Troubleshooting Rules or Troubleshooting the Person Record) to see if there is documentation with testing suggestions.
+Consider: Check the Knowledge Base in the area you are testing (ex., Troubleshooting Rules or Troubleshooting the Person Record) to see if there is documentation with testing suggestions.

 • Did that resolve the behavior?
 If not, did it provide any additional insight to help your next attempt at finding a solution?